 A geometrical-optics treatment of light rays following nonplanar curves was already given in 1938 by Rytov \cite{rytov}, and later extended by Vladimirskii \cite{Vladimirskii} (see Ref.~\cite{Vinitskii_1990} for a more recent overview of these results).
 In these papers, the authors derived a transport law for the polarization vector (defined as a unit vector pointing along the direction of the electric field) along the nonplanar curve followed by light rays in inhomogeneous media.
 This is known as Rytov’s law, which states that the polarization vector is Fermi--Walker transported along the curve \cite[Ch.~6.1]{Chruscinski2012}.
 In optical fibers, Rytov’s law was experimentally observed by Ross \cite{Ross1984}, followed by a similar experiment by Tomita and Chiao \cite{1986PhRvL..57..937T} (see also Ref.~\cite{PhysRevLett.57.933}).
 A theoretical discussion describing the geometry of this polarization transport law in optical fibers was given by Haldane in Refs.~\cite{1986OptL...11..730H,1987PhRvL..59.1788H}.
 We give a simple illustration of Rytov’s law in \cref{fig:fiber}, where we consider a helical fiber, together with the Fermi--Walker transport of two linear polarization vectors.

-The standard derivation of Rytov’s law relies on the geometrical optics approximation, which breaks down for electromagnetic waves propagating in single-mode optical fibers (SMFs) both because of the wavelength being of the same order of magnitude as the fiber’s diameter, and due to the rapid formation of caustics.
+The standard derivation of Rytov’s law relies on the geometrical optics approximation, which breaks down for electromagnetic waves propagating in single-mode optical fibers (SMFs) both because the wavelength is of the same order of magnitude as the diameter of the fiber and because of the rapid formation of caustics.
 An extension of Rytov’s law for light propagating in SMFs was given by Berry \cite{1987Natur.326..277B}, where a term proportional to the wavelength was added to the polarization transport law.
-Similar results were also obtained in by Lai \textit{et al.} \cite{2018PhRvA..97c3843L} by different methods.
+Similar results were also obtained by Lai \textit{et al.} \cite{2018PhRvA..97c3843L} using different methods.

-However, Berry does not provide an explicit derivation of his result from Maxwell’s equations, and the work of Lai \textit{et al.} does not consider the junction conditions for the electromagnetic field at the core-cladding interface, which renders the relation of their result to optical fibers unclear.
+However, Berry did not provide an explicit derivation of his result from Maxwell’s equations, and the work of Lai \textit{et al.} does not consider the junction conditions of the electromagnetic field at the core-cladding interface, which renders the relation of their result to optical fibers unclear.

-In this paper, we perturbatively solve for the full electromagnetic field in an arbitrarily bent step-index optical fiber under the sole assumption that the fiber’s radius of curvature is much larger than the wavelength of light propagating therein.
-To do so, we erect cylindrical Fermi coordinates around the baseline of the optical fiber, such that the core-cladding interface is at a constant radial coordinate, and the effects of bending are fully encoded in a single component of the metric tensor.
-The assumption of weak bending then allows to set up a perturbative scheme based on a multiple-scales method, where the perturbation parameter is given by the ratio of the optical wavelength to the fiber’s radius of curvature.
+In this paper, we perturbatively solve for the full electromagnetic field in an arbitrarily bent step-index optical fiber under the sole assumption that the radius of curvature of the fiber is much larger than the wavelength of light propagating therein.
+To do so, we erect cylindrical Fermi coordinates around the baseline of the optical fiber, such that the core-cladding interface is at a constant radial coordinate and the effects of bending are fully encoded in a single component of the metric tensor.
+The assumption of weak bending then allows setting up a perturbative scheme based on a multiple-scales method, where the perturbation parameter is given by the ratio of the optical wavelength to the fiber’s radius of curvature.
 We mainly focus on the single-mode regime, but we shall also discuss briefly how our method can be applied in certain multi-mode regimes.